 Create a new data stream based on whether it’s a web, iOS app, or Android app

 Note: A data stream is a flow of data from a user touchpoint (like a website, app, etc.) to Analytics.
 Each GA4 property can have up to 50 data streams, including app and web data stream, with a limit of 30 app data streams).

 Note: The GA4 Setup Assistant works automatically with the global site tag (gtag.js).
 If you use a website builder like WordPress or Google Tag Manager (GTM), you need to add the Analytics tag yourself.

-Google tag manager is a tag management system allowing you to instantly configure and deploy tags on your website or app for site analytics, conversion tracking, remarketing, etc.
+Google Tag Manager is a tag management system that allows you to instantly configure and deploy tags on your website or app for site analytics, conversion tracking, remarketing, etc.